 We all have that one friend or family member; you know the one that has antibacterial everything in their home and hand-sanitizer on their desk, kitchen table, night stand, work area… I’ve joked with that friend that he must “know something that I don’t know.”

-There is one question we must ask all of these products telling us we must use them to wipe out 99.9% of the evil bacteria and viruses on every surface of our home and world: Are the viruses and bacteria trying to organize into a microscopic army in order to wipe out the entire human race?
+There is one question we must ask all of these products that tell us to wipe out 99.9% of evil bacteria and viruses: Are the viruses and bacteria trying to organize into a microscopic army in order to wipe out the entire human race?

 Okay, so that isn’t the real question.
 But if anyone from Hollywood is reading, there’s a new movie idea for you.